 -- From the Angelus, and the Prayer for Christian Martyrs

 Words are powerful ideas.
-In Hebrew theology, the knowing the name of something gives you power over it.
+In Hebrew theology, knowing the name of something gives you power over it.
 When God give Moses His name, that means that Moses and Israel can call on Him and He will answer.

 Justin wandered through various systems of thought before being convinced, intellectually, by The Word.
 When he saw others dying for the Faith he took it upon himself to convince the powers that be and anyone who would listen as to the merits of Christianity.
 Eventually that led to his own arrest.